 A spokesman at Pure Planet, which distributes Just Barley, said during a phone call that the company’s processing method “retains maximum nutritional potency as opposed to just chopping up [the grass].”

-Bennett writes in a special interview published in Fruit-Powered Digest—Issue 15 (December 2013): “… In the case of getting enough minerals, we can’t get them from most fruit because of the way the fruit is grown and we also can’t necessarily get all we need from the greens for the same reason.
+Bennett writes in a special interview published in Fruit-Powered Magazine—Issue 15 (December 2013): “… In the case of getting enough minerals, we can’t get them from most fruit because of the way the fruit is grown and we also can’t necessarily get all we need from the greens for the same reason.
 We do, however, get more minerals from greens than from fruit grown in the same soil.
 And this accounts for our unnatural desire for so many greens.”

 Bennett, author of The Raw Food Diet and Other Healthy Habits: Your Questions Answered, goes on to say he saves energy by not digesting much greens: “The advantage to the way I’m choosing to get my nutrients?
 Digesting bellyfuls of greens requires nerve energy, which I’d rather not spend unless it’s important to do so.
 I’d rather take up my valuable stomach real-estate with more of the foods I am adapted to eat, which are fruits.
 Plus, the greens you buy from the fruit store, like the fruit, are not grown for their nutritional content.
 However, a green powder, which is a nutritional supplement, is something that’s intended to provide nutrients.”